 Apple used the spotlight of Macworld Expo in January to launch its Intel era, unveiling

-an updated iMac line
+an updated iMac line and the new

 MacBook Pro laptops.
 Both of the new machines ran on Intel Core Duo chips, which promised better performance and less power-consumption.
 For the most part, the chips delivered, with the lone disappointment being the performance of apps that hadn’t been recompiled to run natively on Intel-based computers.
 Those programs needed Apple’s Rosetta emulation technology to run on Intel hardware, though particularly processor-intensive software suffered a performance hit.
 (Mac OS X 10.4.8,